-8. Potential Budget Impact
+6.3 Potential Budget Impact

 We used the cost-effectiveness model to estimate the potential total budgetary impact of dupilumab for the treatment of adults ages 18 years and older with moderate-to-severe atopic dermatitis inadequately controlled with topical therapy, or for whom topical therapies are medically inadvisable.
-As FDA approval of dupilumab is pending, the price of this drug is currently not known.
-We therefore used the prices required to achieve cost-effectiveness thresholds of \$50,000, \$100,000, and \$150,000 per QALY in our estimates of budget impact.
+We used the announced WAC and discount prices, along with the prices required to achieve cost-effectiveness thresholds of \$50,000, \$100,000, and \$150,000 per QALY, in our estimates of budget impact.

-8.1 Potential Budget Impact Model: Methods
+Potential Budget Impact Model: Methods